- — Kosher, Non-GMO, Organic, Raw, Vegan

-- — Very Low in Saturated Fat
+- — Low in Cholesterol, Sodium and Saturated Fat

 - — Contains Vitamin C

-How to Sprout Peas at Home
+How to Sprout Black-Eyed Peas at Home

 - Always be sure to Drain very thoroughly.
 The most common cause of inferior sprouts is inadequate drainage.
-Rinse and Drain again every 8-12 hours for 3 days.
+Rinse and Drain every 8-12 hours again for three days.